jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+26-01-2023 Maybe back to the old ways?

+First of all, I don't get why, but I get super stressed about going to meetings.
+Probably it's the awful impact that this whole internship had on me.
+Therefore I arrived at work at like 2pm, which is not good for anyone and especially my leaving early.
+I talked about it to my supervisor during the meeting though, I'm not sure I'll have time to take advantage of the psychological suppport line today, but I probably should.
+I should actually promise myself to do it either today or tomorrow after work.

+Anyways, I put a thing in the title and don't worry, I'm not giving up on doing stuff for Adblock.
+Just... my supervisor showed me how to turn that problem into a research problem.
+And solving that research problem sounds quite nice.
+And then I can help explaining my paper on that research problem to someone that will be actually developing Adblock based on that paper.
+This way I can avoid coding.
+And that is so much better for me because I hate coding so much.
+And more importantly I'm solving a research problem, which is something I've done many many many times.
+Not some practical stuff.
+Yet when someone asks me what I'm doing for work, I can give them the Adblock motivation.
+Becuase that's the real online-life problem that I started from.
+It feels like the best of both worlds.
+Now I just need to acquire the skill to turn real life problems into math problems so that I can solve real life problems using math.

 25-01-2023 I am frustrated and going nowhere

 So yea...
 Title.
 So why do I think that and where does the